seapagan/uprn-mangle/README.md

 you can apply for a **Data Exploration License** [here][osdel].
 The DEL allows you to test and use the data in a limited way.

-I will assume you have a copy of ABP in **CSV** format for this App.
+I assume you have a copy of ABP in **CSV** format for this App.
 Copy all the individual CSV files into the `backend/data/raw-csv/` folder.

-The data as provided is a bit of a mess; that was the original inspiration for this project - to merge/prune/tidy them into a usable format for development.
+The data provided by Ordnance Survey is a bit of a mess; that was the original inspiration for this project - to merge/prune/tidy them into a usable format for development.

 We also need several other data files that are provided for free by OS on their [OpenData][opendata] pages :